Monito gecko

-The Monito gecko (Sphaerodactylus micropithecus) is a lizard, a species of gecko endemic to the island of Monito, in the archipelago of Puerto Rico.
+The Monito gecko (Sphaerodactylus micropithecus) is a species of gecko endemic to the island of Monito, in the archipelago of Puerto Rico.

 Habitat & distribution

 The Monito gecko is restricted to two locations on Monito: along the island's northwestern shelf over a sea cave, and an area along the northeastern edge in the vicinity of Castle Rock measuring approximately 500 by 300 meters, an area of 0.15 km2.
 It was discovered in May 1974 when a single adult and an egg were collected from the island of Monito.

 Conservation

-It is believed that its scarcity may be due to the introduction of rats to Monito and from habitat destruction caused by United States Navy bombing practices after World War II.
+It is believed that its scarcity may be due to the introduction of rats to Monito and habitat destruction caused by United States Navy bombing practices after World War II.
 In 1982, a survey was conducted to establish the population range and size of the species.
 A total of 18 individuals were observed.
 For these reasons the species was placed in the endangered species list on October 15, 1982 by the United States Fish and Wildlife Service.
 Black (ship) rats were eradicated from the island by the Puerto Rico Department of Natural Environmental and Resources in 1992 and 1999.
 The geckos have thrived since the removal of rats, and were proposed in 2018 to be delisted from the Endangered Species list.